 - Outdated menu system is less intuitive than newer Sony cameras.

-- Touchscreen functionality is limited to focus point selection, not menu navigation.
+- Touchscreen functionality is limited to selecting focus points, not navigating menus.

 - Single, slower UHS-I SD card slot.